 Cancer is a group of diseases characterized by the uncontrolled growth and spread of abnormal cells.
 If the spread is not controlled, it can result in death.
 Cancer is caused by both external and internal factors, and these factors act together or in sequence to initiate or promote the development of cancer.

-- Cancer is still the 2nd leading cause of death (following accidents) in children ages 5-14.
+- Cancer is the leading cause of death by disease past infancy for U.S. children